Scuttling of the German fleet at Scapa Flow: Aftermath

 The remaining wrecks lie in deeper waters, in depths up to 47 m and there has been no economic incentive to attempt to raise them since.
 They have changed ownership several times and minor salvage is still carried out to recover small pieces of steel.
 This low-background steel is used in the manufacture of radiation-sensitive devices, such as Geiger counters, as it is not contaminated with radioisotopes, having been produced before any chance of nuclear contamination.
-In 2001, the seven wrecks that remain were scheduled under the Ancient Monuments and Archaeological Areas Act 1979 (as SM9298 & SM9308).
-Divers are allowed to visit them but need a permit to do so.

-The scrap from the raised ships were sold, with Nazi Germany using purchased scrap to construct the first ships and U-boats for the Kriegsmarine.
+The scrap from the raised ships was sold, with Nazi Germany using purchased scrap to construct the first ships and U-boats for the Kriegsmarine.

 While the rebuilding of the German Army in the 1930s was based upon the combined myths of "invincibility on the battlefield" and the "stab in the back", the attitude and actions of the High Seas Fleet at Scapa Flow became a symbol of defiance for the new recruits and officers of the Kriegsmarine.
 The last living military witness to the scuttling of the fleet was Claude Choules, who died on 5 May 2011 aged 110.
 Choules was the last known living combat veteran of the First World War.
 An eyewitness account of the scuttling and the subsequent angry meeting between Reuter and Fremantle was published in 2015 by the family of Hugh David, who died in 1957.
 In 2019, the three battleships Markgraf, König and Kronprinz Wilhelm were sold on eBay (by the retiring diving contractor Tommy Clark) for £25,500 each to a Middle Eastern company.
 The cruiser, Karlsruhe, sold for £8,500 to a private bidder in England.

+In 2001, seven of the remaining wrecks (three battleships and four cruisers) were scheduled under the Ancient Monuments and Archaeological Areas Act 1979 (as SM9298 and SM9308).
+Divers are allowed to visit them, as long as no damage occurs or objects removed.
+In 2025, protection was extended to the entire site when the Scottish government designated it as a marine protected area, which makes it a criminal offence to remove items from any of the wrecks.